Vankata453/ZoneInternetGamesServer/README.md

 A DLL, which is to be injected into any of the 3 games, using the DLL Injector application.

 Both applications have two variants for Windows 7 and Windows XP games.
 The Windows XP one is only available in x86 builds.

+Both the Injector and the Client DLL are **not supported on Windows ME**.

 #### Functionality